An intern working in a laboratory

 UNIQ+ Research Internships are designed to provide students from under-represented and disadvantaged backgrounds who are ordinarily resident in the UK with the opportunity to experience postgraduate study.

 UNIQ+ will give you the chance to experience life as a postgraduate research student at Oxford.
 Our intention is that everyone who takes part will gain benefits in terms of confidence, skills and experience that will enhance both their CV and any future postgraduate applications.
-You will be provided with free accommodation, and social activities and information sessions, including college dinners, will introduce you to our community and provide opportunities to meet postgraduate students.
+You will be provided with accommodation (free of charge).
+Through social activities and information sessions, you will be introduced to our community and be provided with opportunities to meet postgraduate students.

 We intend to offer up to 130 UNIQ+ Research Internships to individuals who meet the eligibility requirements.
 We encourage applications from talented individuals who would find continuing into postgraduate study a challenge for reasons other than academic ability.